MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/kaizala-management-portal.md

 ## Access the Kaizala management portal

-To get started, sign in with your Azure Active Directory account through the [Kaizala management portal](https://go.microsoft.com/fwlink/p/?linkid=852455).
+To get started, sign in with your Microsoft Entra account through the [Kaizala management portal](https://go.microsoft.com/fwlink/p/?linkid=852455).
 After you log in, add your phone number to Kaizala.
 Once its authenticated, you can manage Kaizala features in the management portal.

 > [!IMPORTANT]
-> You can have more than one phone number for a single Azure AD admin account.
+> You can have more than one phone number for a single Microsoft Entra admin account.
 This lets you manage groups and users according to your own preferences.
 You can switch between phone numbers under **Settings**.

 ## Users of the Kaizala management portal